Detachment/Build-vue-hackernews-2.0-from-scratch/README.md

 Welcome to my first application bulid tutorial: **Bulid vue-hackernews-2.0 from Scratch**.

-As a new learner of front-end develop vue.js, I find it a bit difficult to understand the offical example: vue-hackernews-2.0.
+As a new learner of front-end develop and vue.js, I find it a bit difficult to understand the offical example: vue-hackernews-2.0.
 Meanwhile, the complexity of this example really attracts me.
 So I spend some time on figuring out how it works and with this tutorial I will show you how I rebulid it step-by-step.

 **Note that this tutorial is for beginners.** I will divide this tutorial into serval chapters, each of then represent different step of the whole process.
 In the head of every chapter, I would list some basic understandings that are acquired for the corresponding chapter.